Hard Data: From Evidence To Action

 Hard Data examines the many ways data is used to develop policy that can improve the health of communities.
 Episodes feature interviews with experts in health, data, and public policy.

 The podcast series is presented by the National Violence Prevention Network and American College of Preventive Medicine.
-Network partners and other organizations looking to share episodes to their members and audiences may utilize the promotional resources at the bottom of this page.
+Network partners and other organizations looking to share the podcast with their members and audiences may utilize the promotional packages provided for each episode.

 Reaching Out to Underserved Communities